seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/10_October/27/README.md

 #### Monday, October 27th

 - I will likely have to skip my session today due to a lack of time, and won't make it for any sessions where the Halloween theme is present this year.
-2025, Monday, October 27th
+- My session was ultimately skipped this year. - 2025, Monday, October 27th

 ---